Mandatory In-Service Training (MIST)

 • Programs are available to all law enforcement agencies with payment of tuition.
 Registration is made to the Welcome Center, along with a tuition payment or a completed permission to bill form.

-Please be advised that confirmation letters will be faxed to the police departments or other agencies no later than one week prior to the start date of each class.
+Please be advised that confirmation letters will be faxed to the police departments or other agencies no later than one week before the start date of each class.

-For departments who prefer to prepay for law enforcement elective and forensic classes, we accept credit cards (Visa, MasterCard or Discover), checks and money orders.
+For departments that prefer to prepay for law enforcement elective and forensic classes, we accept credit cards (Visa, MasterCard, or Discover), checks, and money orders.

 Please Note: Courses with a MasterCard number listed have been approved by the Municipal Police Officers’ Education and Training Commission (MPOETC) for credit toward an officer’s continuing law enforcement education requirement.
 Please maintain a copy of your certificate from these courses to offer for proof of attendance at the end of the certification period.
 Some courses are not yet MPOETC approved; please check MPOETC for courses approved after this calendar was released.

-For a complete list of the HACC – Elective courses, please view the 2025 Law Enforcement Training Catalog.
+For a complete list of the HACC – MIST courses, please view the 2026 MIST Training Offerings.

 How can I receive more information on Law Enforcement training programs?